7 Causes for Conflict in Marriage and How to Resolve Them

 Misaligned sexual drives, where you experience a stronger urge to have sex more frequently, as opposed to your less inclined spouse, can throw a wedge between you and your partner.

 - The importance of scheduling sex and going for weekly date nights cannot be stressed enough.
 Sharing an open-ended dialogue with your spouse really helps.
-Cuddling up with your partner and going over your sexual desires, fantasies and vocalizing your sincere attempts at satiating your partner’s sexual needs builds the right prelude to establishing a sexual compatibility with your spouse.
+Cuddling up with your partner, going over your sexual desires and fantasies, and vocalizing your sincere attempts at satiating your partner’s sexual needs build the right prelude to establishing sexual compatibility with your spouse.

 6. Breakdown in communication

 Do not resort to stonewalling or shutting down.
 At most, take a short break to collect and process the series of events and your thoughts.
-Non-verbal communications cues go a long way in cementing your bond with your spouse.
-An approving nod and a relaxed body posture demonstrate your willingness for an open-ended, relationship conducive dialogue.
+Non-verbal communication cues go a long way in cementing your bond with your spouse.
+An approving nod and a relaxed body posture demonstrate your willingness for an open-ended, relationship-conducive dialogue.

 Finally, it is important to bring into discussion the absolute non-negotiables.
 Determine your deal-breakers that are crucial to marital bliss.